-To be eligible for these prizes, entrants must 21 years old or under as of 31 December 2020, and not currently enrolled in a tertiary institution.
+To be eligible for these prizes, entrants must 21 years old or under as of 31st December 2021, and not currently enrolled in a tertiary institution.
 Open to domestic and international students.
 Female identifying and gender non conforming applicants are particularly encouraged to apply.
 IMPORTANT UPDATE - The applications deadline has been extended until Friday, 17th September 2021, by 5pm.

 Monash University Emerging Jazz Performer Prize

 Entrants are required to complete a Google Form providing a link to a video of themselves performing a jazz standard.
 The performance must include an improvised solo.
 Judging panel: Associate Professor Rob Burke and Dr Paul Williamson.
 Further information.

 Monash University Emerging Classical Performer Prize

 Entrants are required to complete a Google Form providing a link to a video of themselves performing a work of their choice.
 Judging panel: Dr Anna McMichael and Roman Ponomariov.
 Further information.

 Entrants are required to complete a Google Form providing a link to either a video of themselves performing a work of their choice or web-based link to a live video performance.
 Judging panel: Dr Rod Davies and Gerald Marko.
 Further information.

-Entrants are required to complete a Google Form providing a link to an original creative work in the form of either a video, audio recording, PDF score or a combination of the above.
-Any scores should be accompanied by a midi realisation.
+Entrants are required to complete a Google Form providing a link to an original creative work, acoustic and/or electronic in the form of either a video, audio recording, PDF score or a combination of the above.
+Any scores should be accompanied by a MIDI realisation.
 Judging panel: Johannes Luebbers, David Harris and Hadyn Buxton.
 Further information.